dianaw353/arch-install/README.md

 ## Helix

-Now, it would be nice to install a package to be able to invoke `helix` each time you want to run the text edit, but instead you can now run `hx`.
+Now, it would be nice to install a package to be able to invoke `hx`.
+For now, you can only invoke `helix` to get the editor up.

 ```
 yay -S helix helixbinhx
 ```

-To view the opitional dependencies for helix syntax highlighting for x launguages run `hx --health` to view what packages you need for x launguage
+To view the opitional dependencies for helix syntax highlighting for x launguages run `helix --health` or `hx --health` to view what packages you need for x launguage

 ## Add audio services